MicrosoftDocs/BingAds-docs/Advertising/bingads-13/campaign-management-service/responsivead.md

 |ImageMedia133X100|100 width x 75 height<br/>Aspect radio 1.33:1|
 |ImageMedia178X100|624 width x 350 height<br/>Aspect radio 1.78:1|
 |ImageMedia172X100|300 width x 174 height<br/>Aspect radio 1.72:1|

-> [!NOTE]
-> Media for responsive ads are provisioned via the [Image](image.md) object using the [AddMedia](addmedia.md) operation.
-You can use the GIF, JPEG, or PNG MIME types.
-Images with animation are not supported.
-Although you can only add media with a few aspect ratios via the [AddMedia](addmedia.md) operation, you can use [ImageAsset](imageasset.md) crop settings to determine the effective aspect ratio in the context of each responsive ad [AssetLink](assetlink.md).
-The aspect ratio of the stored image would be unchanged in the account level media library.
->
-> The maximum file size is 5 MB.
-The maximum width and height in pixels are 2592 and 2048 independently, and you must still maintain one of the supported aspect ratios.
-For example if the image asset with sub type LandscapeImageMedia is 2592 in width, then the height must be 1357.

 You are only required to provide a landscape image asset.
 In the [Images](#images) element include an [AssetLink](assetlink.md) that contains one [ImageAsset](imageasset.md) with [SubType](imageasset.md#subtype) set to LandscapeImageMedia.
 The recommended dimensions for the LandscapeImageMedia are 1200 width x 628 height.
 Optionally you can include additional asset links, i.e., one image asset for each supported sub type.
 For any image asset sub types that you do not explicitly set, Microsoft Advertising will automatically create image asset links by cropping the LandscapeImageMedia.